Stephen Walker is distinguished by peers as "a very able mediator who excels" in commercial disputes.

 Stephen has been appointed as lead mediator in over 700 civil and commercial mediations with a settlement rate of more than 90 per cent.
 He also has a 360-degree view of mediation, having been a mediator; an advocate at mediations with clients; and a client himself in a shareholders’ dispute.
 Stephen understands from personal experience that the mediation process looks very different depending in which chair you are sitting.

 Stephen is also accredited on the IMI panel of international commercial mediators.
 He is dually accredited in the UK and the USA, and is a registered mediator with the Civil Mediation Council.
-He has also undertaken specialist training in workplace, family and online mediation.
+He became an accredited online mediator in 2015 and has been mediating online regularly since then.
+He has also undertaken specialist training in workplace and family mediation.

 Stephen formerly worked as a solicitor in London, specialising in commercial litigation – particularly in matters of insurance, reinsurance, insolvency, financial services and art law.
-He is also a fellow of the Chartered Institute of Arbitrators and the RSA for his contribution to thinking on conflict resolution.
+He has also been made a fellow of the Chartered Institute of Arbitrators and the RSA for his contribution to thinking on conflict resolution.
 He lectures on mediation at King’s College London, on the masters’ degree in construction law and dispute resolution.

 Stephen is interested in the development of new ways to provide mediation to clients.
-He regularly uses online dispute resolution for domestic and international mediations using ZOOM.
+He regularly uses online dispute resolution for domestic and international mediations via Zoom.
 In response to client requests he also offers mediators’ binding resolutions, mediation/arbitration, arbitration/mediation and last-offer arbitration (MEDALOA).

 Stephen mediates a wide range of disputes including, over the past year, professional negligence, insolvency claims, property disputes, shareholder and partnership disputes, trusts, construction, supply contracts, defamation, restrictive covenants and utilities (gas, electricity and water).